AI-comp/Problems2017/.github/ISSUE_TEMPLATE_ENG.md

 # Input
-The input has multiple testcases.
+The input has multiple test cases.
-In the first line, the number of testcases T (1 <= T <= 50) is given.
+In the first line, the number of test cases T (1 <= T <= 50) is given.
-After the second line, testcases are given.
+From the second line, T test cases are given.
-Each testcase consists of following ??? line :
+Each of them is ??? line in the following format :

 # Output
-For each testcase, print a single line containing ???.
+For each test case, print a single line containing ???.

 # Solution